liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-workflow-associations-2013.md

 ## Preparing for Migration

 To avoid unnecessary workflow restarts, it's best to complete in-flight workflows before the migration event when your content is moved to the target environment.
-If the feature is in use in the source environment today you can receive a list of running instances of workflows before migration.
+If the feature is in use in the source environment today, you can receive a list of running instances of workflows before migration.
 You can communicate this status to your site owners.

 ## Post Migration